 Do you know whether you are allowed to share, copy or scan texts and images?
 And what can others do with your work or notes?
-If not - read more here.
+If not - read more on these pages or contact your local AU library.

 There is a difference between photocopying and scanning material.
 You can read here what is allowed.